CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

 Unlike the High Performance System, CHTC staff do not limit the number of jobs a user can have running in parallel, thus it is to your advantage to strategize your workflow to take advantage of as many resources as possible.
 <br>
    <br>
-More detailed information regarding CHTC's HTC system can be found in our overview guide: -----
+More detailed information regarding CHTC's HTC system can be found in the HTC Overview Guide.
 </details>

 <b>Step Two</b>

 <details>
-<summary>Log on to a an HTC System Access Point</summary>
+<summary>Log on to a HTC System Access Point</summary>
 <br>
-Once your request for an account has been approved by a Research Computing Facilitator, you will be emailed login information.
+Once your request for an account has been approved by a Research Computing Facilitator, you will be emailed your login information.
 <br>
    <br>
-For security purposes, every CHTC user is required to be connnected to either a UW-Madison internet network or campus VPN and to use two-factor authenticaiton when logging in to your CHTC "access point" (also called a "submit server").
+For security purposes, every CHTC user is required to be connnected to either a University of Wisconsin internet network or campus VPN and to use two-factor authenticaiton when logging in to your CHTC "access point" (also called a "submit server").
 <br>
 </details>